Vivekban/garden/README.md

   correct repository or data member.
 * __Data__: Layer with the responsibility of selecting the proper data source for the domain layer.
   It contains the implementations of the repositories declared in the domain layer.
-It may, for example, check if the data in a database is up to date, and retrieve it from service if it’s not.
+It may, for example, check if the data in a database is up to date, and retrieve it from the service if it’s not.

 ### 2. MVVM
 The_ app uses clean architecture with MVVM(Model View View Model) design pattern.
 MVVM provides